Puma Plotting Tutorial#

 print(dummy_labels)

-Task 0.2: Defining Working points - Likelihood ratio#
+Task 0.2: Defining Working Points - Likelihood Ratio#

 Since we are not (yet) able to calibrate the entire spectrum of the different multi-class outputs, we need to define so-called working points (or operating points).
-In the case of ATLAS, we have four different b-tagging working points (WPs) which are defined covering various needs of the physics analyses.
+In the case of ATLAS, we have four/five different b-tagging working points (WPs) which are defined covering various needs of the physics analyses.
 The efficiency of a specific flavour j (b, c or light) is defined as

 where N_\text{pass}^j(\mathcal{D}>T_f) are the number of jets of flavour j passing the cut T_f on the tagger discriminant \mathcal{D} and N_\text{total}^j are all jets of flavour j before the cut.